FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 24th May 2021.md

 Shannon Group as it had been without one now for nine months in the biggest crisis for

-aviation ever in Ireland and this appointment needed to be in place as a matter of urgency.--- 3
+aviation ever in Ireland and this appointment needed to be in place as a matter of urgency.
+---
+3

 The Members then spoke in turn and the following additional points were made by them in